-A completely different way of arriving at one of the most touristy places in Hong Kong, perfect for a rainy short adventure in the Island.
+A completely different way of arriving at one of the most touristy places in Hong Kong, perfect for a rainy short adventure on the Island.

 - Beauty/fun: 7/10.
 Extra points added cause most people usually cannot believe that those pictures could be taken so close to the “civilized Island”

 - Difficulty (check this link if new here, this is not your standard HK hiking web): 4.5/10.
-You will be walking in the water, but the grip is not specially bad.
+You will be walking in the water, but the grip is not especially bad.
 The stream sections are shortish and connected through main paths in the South West of the Island.
 The initial path marked fully with ribbons, the second stream without yet.
-In (post) rainy day though the water coming down will guide you up through the best route.
+In (post) rainy day though, the water coming down will guide you up through the best route.

 - The map

 You can start in different ways.
 In the main track above we started in HKU MTR station.
-Just come out to the upper A1 or A2 exits, walk Southwards to University avenue and in no time you will see some stairs up to this path.
+Just come out to the upper A2 exit, walk Southwards to University Avenue and in no time you will see some stairs up to this path.